 These revised COVID-19 employment laws are confusing and affect a variety of policies in your practice from how you pay employees out sick to how you process requests for time off (and everything in between).
 There is too much at risk to consider tackling these changes alone.

-Register for this upcoming online training today to reduce your financial penalties by finding out how to update your practice’s employment policies to align with clarified COVID-19 Federal mandates!
+Register for this online training today to reduce your financial penalties by finding out how to update your practice’s employment policies to align with clarified COVID-19 Federal mandates!

 Don’t wait—sign up today!
 COVID-19 employment policy.